 Additional Resources

 The Student Success Center has a library of helpful resources concerning writing, grammar, math, and study skills.
-These handouts are available both onsite (UW 129 or Jaguar Hall 1129) and on our web page at http://www.uhv.edu/student-success-center/.
+These handouts are available both onsite (UW 133 or Jaguar Hall 1129) and on our Resources web page.

 Department of Technology Services